 The objective of the OLDES project was to develop and evaluate a tele-care and entertainment platform prototype involving patients and their caregivers.
 SPES has also allowed to transfer and extend the results achieved in OLDES.

-SPES aims at transferring the approach and results achieved in the OLDES project to implement an e-health and entertainment platform in the province of Ferrara (Italy), the city of Vienna (Austria), the city of Brno (Czech Republic) and the city of Kosice (Slovakia), respectively focusing on the following diseases: respiratory problems, dementia, handicapped people and social exclusion.
+SPES was designed around four pilots: the province of Ferrara (Italy), the city of Vienna (Austria), the city of Brno (Czech Republic) and the city of Kosice (Slovakia), focusing respectively on the following: respiratory problems, dementia, handicapped people and social exclusion.

-Telemedicine favours the emergence and creation of a completely new market of healthcare service providers, mainly consisting of SMEs that can play a major role in supporting the delivery of future healthcare through provision of health and social care at home.
-By raising the level of competitiveness of the involved regions, SPES will also encourage local authorities to adopt ICT solutions replicable and generalizable by other actors.
+Telemedicine favours the emergence of a new market of healthcare service providers that can support the delivery of health and social care at home.
+SPES has demonstrated ICT-based solutions that are replicable and generalizable by other actors.

 The involvement of CETIC allows one to transfer these results to Wallonia where telemedicine and eHealth are also emerging: this field is open to innovative enterprises proposing adapted solutions that are an answer to the economic pressure on the healthcare costs.